Girl Meets Rock!: Protocol

 A skilled guitarist and singer who is popular with girls.
 He is the vocalist and a guitarist of the band Protocol.
 Days after breaking up with the bassist of Sound Sleep, Takami begins dating his bandmate Ayame.
 He breaks up with her a couple months later.
-He has an older brother who was in a band, but whose current whereabouts he does not know.
+He has an older brother who was in a band, but he does not know his current whereabouts.
+Initially, Takami displays an attitude of rivalry towards the main characters.
 He uses a blue Fender Telecaster.